danielsollondon/azvmimagebuilder/quickquickstarts/readme.md

 # Azure VM Image Builder Quick QuickStarts

-Welcome to the Azure VM Image Builder QuickStarts, these are some key scenarios you can test using Azure CloudShell in the Portal, or Azure CLI.
+Welcome to the Azure VM Image Builder QuickStarts, these are some key features you can test using Azure CloudShell in the Portal, Azure CLI, PowerShell.

 **First time using Image Builder??**